-Occupy Wall Street started off as a progressive socialist movement a year ago, that was pissed off at Wall Street and corporate America as a whole.
-And seeing them get bail outs while they saw the rest of the country as they put it get austerity and decided that they were “mad as Hell and weren’t going to take it anymore”.
-(Or something like that) It was a very focused and fairly disciplined movement, especially for Progressives and Socialists who aren’t known for discipline or even believing in it.
-And that’s how they were successful in its first few months.
-“This is what’s bad, we have the people with us and we need to stop this”.
+Occupy Wall Street started off as a I guess left-wing social democratic (even though there are Communists who part of OWS) movement a year ago, that was pissed off at Wall Street and corporate America as a whole.
+And seeing them get bail outs while they saw the rest of the country as they put it got austerity and decided that they were: “Mad as Hell and weren’t going to take it anymore.”
+Or perhaps even stronger language than that)

 OWS was a very focused and fairly disciplined movement, especially for Socialists who aren’t known for discipline or even believing in it.
 And that’s how they were successful in its first few months: “This is what’s bad, we have the people with us and we need to stop this.”